adyshimony/adys-site/blog/posts/miniscript-studio-intro.md

 ### Extract Keys

 Miniscript requires real public keys, but users may not have them handy.
-The Extract Keys function fills in the gaps automatically.
+The Extract Keys function automatically generates the missing keys.

-For example, writing “or(pk(Nadav),pk(Aviv))” without defining Nadav and Aviv may raise a compilation error, as the compiler dont recognize Nadav or Aviv variables.
+For example, writing "or(pk(Nadav),pk(Aviv))" without defining Nadav and Aviv may raise a compilation error, as the compiler doesn't recognize Nadav or Aviv variables.

 By clicking Extract Keys button, usable public keys are generated automatically so the expression compiles without errors.
 Same goes when using hex values in expressions - extract keys will create new keys var for the missing keys (only).